 - Having feelings of mistrust towards others—feeling they are going to be ‘punished’ at any time

-Our Father’s invitation is to experience the fullness of His undeserved grace and favour.
+Our Father’s invitation is to experience the fullness of His undeserved grace and favor.
 (Eph 1:6)

 Sons and daughters generously extend grace to others’ failure to measure up to actual or perceived standards.
 This is because they know the fullness of the Father’s grace towards them.